A Brief History

 Jerusalem is the site of many holy places to Christians, Jews and Muslims, and had been fought over for centuries.
 While modern Muslims continue to revile the word “Crusade” or “Crusader” and believe they have the rights to own and administer Jerusalem, neither they nor the Christians really have a historically valid claim on the city.
 The city was Jewish long before (as in hundreds of years) it was Christian or Muslim.
 Under Israeli administration, Christians and Muslims are welcome to visit and pray at their holy sites in and around Jerusalem, though many modern people have suggested a “neutral” international committee be the caretakers of Jerusalem.

-What do you think about the First Crusade and the administration of Jerusalem?
-Please share your thoughts on these contentious subjects.
+Question for students (and subscribers): What do you think about the First Crusade and the administration of Jerusalem?
+Please share your thoughts on these contentious subjects in the comments section below this article.

 Your readership is much appreciated!